 Result from partner BLOOM.

-Result has been achieved on 31 October 2020 in month 6 of the project (results documented in report 1 of the planned result: Extraction of lignin from biomaterials).
+Result has been achieved on 31 October 2020 in month 6 of the project (results documented in Work Package 2 of the planned result: Extraction of lignin from biomaterials).

 While technical lignins are cheap and available in large quantities, their characteristics are not suitable for the development of high-performance marine fuels.
 Among others, these lignins suffer from low solubilities, large molecular weight, high sulfur content and are generally non-uniform in their chemical nature.
 One strategy consists in solvent fractionation of technical lignins to extract a high-quality fraction, which can be more suitable for fuels applications.
 A second strategy consists in the production of high-quality lignin from biomass with alternative bio-refining process.
 Within IDEALFUEL, the partners selected solvolysis and Aldehyde-Assisted Fractionation (AAF) as the most relevant technologies for the production of high-performance lignin for fuels applications.